 To meet the diverse needs of students, the Law School offers intensive sections of Graduate Lawyering I (2 credits) which meet every week and are designed for students who want to focus on improving their legal English language skills.
-Some seats in these sections are reserved for students recommended by the faculty teaching Introduction to US Law.
+Seats in these sections are initially reserved for students recommended by the faculty teaching Introduction to US Law.
+During the first week of fall classes, the remaining seats are made available.